 Bragging about my system

-My passion for High Fidelity started when I was rather young, around 12 years of age.
+My passion for High Fidelity started when I was a young teenager.
 An uncle of mine bought a stereo system from the Italian brand Augusta, an amplified turntable with two small speakers (at left).
-Thinking of it today, it was certainly not a well sounding system, but when I was at my uncle’s I never ceased listening to their records as I was fascinated by the stereo sound “producing different sounds from two speakers”.
+Thinking of it today, it was certainly not a well sounding system, but when I was at my uncles’ I couldn’t stop listening to their records as I was fascinated by the stereo sound “producing different sounds from two speakers”.
 When they upgraded their system with a Technics coordinate (not yet real HiFi but still working at their home), they gave the old Augusta turntable to me and suddenly I was the happiest teenager around.
 I could load several records at once, stacked one above the other.
 The Augusta would have put them down in sequence.
 It was fully automatic and could also play 78 RPM records.
 It had a double stylus: by moving a small lever turning it on the other side of the cartridge, the 78 RPM stylus was exposed.
 It also sported some DIN inputs.
-In fact, a few years later I added up a Technics M7 cassette deck, also still working at a friend of mine’s (at right).
-After a while, the same couple of uncles gave me an Eagle T2008 tuner.
-At their place, I had experienced my first radio listenings.
-I still remember it well, with its beautiful blue backlights, the small arrows that would light up when the station was tuned correctly, the elegant wooden lateral bars at its sides.
+In fact, a few years later I added up a Technics M5 cassette deck, also still working at a friend of mine’s (at top right).
+After a while, the same couple of uncles gave me their Eagle T2008 tuner with which I had experienced my first radio listenings.
+I still remember well, with its beautiful blue backlights, the small arrows that would light up when the station was tuned correctly, the elegant wooden lateral bars at its sides.
 That was my first system.
 Hours and hours of uninterrupted listening, spoiled records, beautiful memories.

 that would have driven a pair of cheap speakers by Formula 80 (unknown Roman manufacturer).
-I remember they had a safety system against misuse: a small red button jumped out when they were forced beyond limits; by pushing it they would resume functioning.
-The cassette deck was still the Technics, that lived longer than the whole system.
+I remember they had a safety system that would turn them off if overpowered: a small red button jumped out; by pushing it back in, they would resume functioning.
+The cassette deck was still my old Technics M5, that lived longer than the whole system.
 Again, a lot of music and beautiful youth memories.
 The quality was low, but it didn’t matter then.
 Good times…

 My second system